Hillmonkey/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

-# 0x09.
-Python - Everything is an Object
+# 0x0A.
+Python - Inheritance

 ### Learning to code with [Larry Madeo](https://twitter.com/larmalade)